antares-codes/etl-val-node/README.md

 11. Transfer your Validator account address key to your new server (This is a tricky part, If you are not sure here contact Antares for support)

-    PLAN A: For advance user to open any FTP program download your key from old server /data/keys/etl to new server /data/keys/etl.
+    PLAN A: For advance user to open any FTP program download your key from old server /data/keys/etl and upload to your new server /data/keys/etl.

     PLAN B: Newby not familiar with an FTP program.